 - Vitamin deficiencies

 Most patients have a unique combination of these symptoms, which can significantly diminish the quality of life, and in severe cases, can inhibit a person from being able to carry out basic, daily life functions.

 Fibromyalgia is Real and You Are Not Crazy!

-Fibromyalgia is an invisible illness that, unfortunately, can have stigmas associated with it.
-Friends, co-workers, and the like may not understand how debilitating Fibromyalgia can be which can contribute to feelings of loneliness and ostracization.
+Fibromyalgia is an invisible illness, that unfortunately, can have stigmas associated with it.
+Friends, coworkers, and the like may not understand how debilitating Fibromyalgia can be.
+This further contributes to feelings of loneliness and ostracization.

-Many sufferers are left feeling isolated and alone even in their quest to feel better and the “mainstream” medical profession doesn’t do much to help with that.
-A lot of patients are told that they are depressed or that it’s “all in their heads.
+Many sufferers feel isolated and alone in their quest to feel better.
+The “mainstream” medical profession doesn’t do much to help with that.
+A lot of providers tell their patients that they’re depressed, or that it’s all in their heads.
 It’s common as well for doctors to prescribe antidepressants.

-Some folks are prescribed opioid pain medications or told to take over-the-counter pain relievers.
-While these meds may temporarily alleviate pain, they can have severe side effects and only mask the symptom.
-They can also make the situation worse long-term.
+Other providers prescribe opioid pain medications or are told to take O-T-C pain medications.
+While these might alleviate pain short term, they can have severe side effects.
+They can also make the situation worse long term.

-Unfortunately, this mindset and treatment “protocol” does nothing to help the millions of people who are suffering from this illness.
-Many of the patients who come to our clinic are frustrated with this type of treatment and are desperate to get their lives back.
-We want to assure you that we understand your illness and know how to treat it properly!
+This mindset does nothing to help the millions of people suffering from Fibromyalgia.
+Many patients we see are frustrated with this type of treatment.
+Ane, they are desperate to get their lives back.
+We want to assure you that we understand your illness and know how to treat it properly.

 Renewed Vitality Can Help

-Our providers at Renewed Vitality understand that Fibromyalgia is indeed very real and the debilitating effects that it can have on our patients’ lives.
-We use both natural and standard medical procedures that are 10 – 20 years ahead of what most doctors currently use, and most of our patients show remarkable results!
-85-90% of our patients are able to regain their health and take their lives back in 8-12 months!
-We are very proud of this incredible success rate, and are passionate about helping our patients to heal.
+Our providers understand that Fibromyalgia is a real medical condition.
+Its effects can be debilitating to our patients’ lives.
+We use both natural and standard treatment protocols.
+These are 10-20 years ahead of what most doctors use.
+And most of our patients show remarkable results!
+85 – 90 % of our patients are able to regain their health and take their lives back in 8-12 months.
+We are very proud of this success rate and are passionate about helping our patients heal.